CDS22-formula Ireland — the De Simone Formulation cited in ECCO IBD guidelines and AGA pouchitis guidelines, available nationwide in Ireland

 • Vivomixx Neo: launched 2024, different formulation from original Vivomixx 450.

-• CDS22-formula: the direct formulation continuation of original Vivomixx 450, with the same 8 strains, same DSM codes, same master cell bank.
+• CDS22-formula: the direct formulation continuation of original Vivomixx 450, with the same 8 strains, matched by strain code, same master cell bank.

 For Irish Consumers: Regulatory Context